 What does this mean for you, then?
 If you’re considering investing in bonds right now, higher bond yields can make you think twice.
 But bear in mind that, over time, even tiny fluctuations in interest rates can have a significant impact on bond prices and the value of your portfolio.

 What is Stock Market?

-A stock market is a collection of markets where stocks (pieces of ownership in businesses) are traded between investors.
-It usually refers to the exchanges where stocks and other securities are bought and sold.
-The stock market can be used to measure the performance of a whole economy or particular sectors of it.
+A stock market is a group of markets where investors can trade stocks, which are fractions of a company’s ownership.
+Often, it alludes to the marketplaces where stocks and other securities are traded.
+The stock market can be used to gauge an economy’s overall or specific performance.

-When people talk about the stock market, they usually mean the exchanges where stocks and other securities are bought and sold.
-The two main exchanges in the United States are the New York Stock Exchange (NYSE) and the Nasdaq.
-Other large exchanges include the London Stock Exchange (LSE), the Japan Exchange Group (JPX), and the Hong Kong Stock Exchange (HKEX).
+The exchanges where stocks and other securities are purchased and sold are typically meant when people refer to the stock market.
+The New York Stock Exchange (NYSE) and the Nasdaq are the two primary exchanges in the United States.
+The London Stock Exchange (LSE), Japan Exchange Group (JPX), and the Hong Kong Stock Exchange are further significant exchanges (HKEX).

 Difference between Bond Yield and Stock Market

 Investors frequently have queries about the stock market and the yield on bonds.
 Although they both function differently, both are crucial investment instruments.